srihari-humbarwadi/image_colorization_gan_tf2.0/README.md

-A tensorflow2.0 implementation of the paper title [Image Colorization with Generative Adversarial Networks](https://arxiv.org/abs/1803.05400)
+A TensorFlow 2.0 implementation of the paper title [Image Colorization with Generative Adversarial Networks](https://arxiv.org/abs/1803.05400)

 ### Results